wzslr321/wzslr321/README.md

 #

-Now, I am also into **Mobile-Apps**.
-I have just started my adventure with **Flutter & Dart** and in future, I would love to focus around my own Application.
+Recently, I am also into **Mobile-Apps**.
+I have just started my adventure with **Flutter & Dart** and in the future, I would love to focus around my own Application.
 *In fact, I already have a good idea for it, hopefully it is going to work out... :-)*

 #